bitcoin-sv/merchantapi-reference/README.md

 	docker-compose up -d
 	```

 The docker images are automatically pulled from Docker Hub.
+Database updates are triggered upon application start or when tests are run.

 # Setting up a development environment

 For development, you will need the following

 1. [.NET core SDK 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) installed in your environnement.
 2. and instance of PostgreSQL database.
 You can download it from [here](https://www.postgresql.org/download/) or use a [Docker image](https://hub.docker.com/_/postgres).
 3. access to instance of running [BSV node](https://github.com/bitcoin-sv/bitcoin-sv/releases) with RPC interface and ZMQ notifications enabled

 Perform the following set up steps:

-1. Update `DBConnectionString`(connection string used by mAPI) and `DBConnectionStringMaster` (connection string with admin privileges used to upgrade database) setting in `src/MerchantAPI/APIGateway/APIGateway.Rest/appsettings.Development.json` and `src/MerchantAPI/APIGateway/APIGateway.Test.Functional/appsettings.Development.json` so that they point to your PostgreSQL server
+1. Update `DBConnectionString`(connection string used by mAPI) and `DBConnectionStringMaster` (same as DBConnectionString, but with user that has admin privileges - is used to upgrade database) setting in `src/MerchantAPI/APIGateway/APIGateway.Rest/appsettings.Development.json` and `src/MerchantAPI/APIGateway/APIGateway.Test.Functional/appsettings.Development.json` so that they point to your PostgreSQL server
 2. Update `BitcoindFullPath` in `src/MerchantAPI/APIGateway/APIGateway.Test.Functional/appsettings.Development.json` so that it points to bitcoind executable used during functional tests
 3. Run scripts from `src/crea/merchantapi2/src/MerchantAPI/APIGateway.Database/APIGateway/Database/scripts` to create database.